Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL, NBA, more

 Underdog Fantasy offers a $100 promotion for new users with the Underdog bonus code CBSSPORTS2

-Sunday's 13-game schedule coupled with the one 'Monday Night Football' contest makes this the perfect time to use the latest Underdog promo code CBSSPORTS2, which varies state-to-state but includes the potential to play $5, get $100 in bonus entries.
-The Week 11 NFL schedule has several intriguing matchups, including an NFC West clash between Sam Darnold and the Seattle Seahawks and Matthew Stafford and the Los Angeles Rams in a battle of coleaders in the division, which could create the chance to find some value on the best DFS apps.
-Both teams are riding a four-game winning streak.
-In the meantime, there's also NBA, college basketball, college football and NHL going on.
+Sunday's 13-game schedule and one 'Monday Night Football' contest highlight the NFL Week 11 schedule and make this the perfect time to use the latest Underdog promo code CBSSPORTS2, which varies state-to-state but includes the potential to play $5, get $100 in bonus entries.
+Sunday has a number of key matchups with playoff implications, including an NFC West clash between Sam Darnold and the Seattle Seahawks versus Matthew Stafford and the Los Angeles Rams in a battle of co-leaders in the division, which could create the chance to find some value on the best DFS apps.
+Both teams have won four in a row.
+In the meantime, there's also NBA, college basketball and NHL going on.
 Regardless of who you're targeting or your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.